 577 McLeod

-Another fine Little Library can be found on Arlington a few blocks west of Bronson.
-There is a solar panel powering a light that turns on once you open the door to the box when it’s dark out.
-TRÈS cool!
+This slightly crooked but perfectly functional Little Library can be found on Arlington a few blocks west of Bronson.
+The mini solar panel powers a light that turns on after dark once you open the door to the box.
+It was working a few years ago.
+I will have to go back when it’s dark out to confirm it is still operational.

 This loving box can be found on Eccles.